CBD oil is taking the medical industry, and the entire United States, by storm.

-Cannabidiol, or CBD, is a cannabinoid extracted from cannabis plants.
+Cannabidiol, or CBD, is a cannabinoid extracted from cannabis plants like hemp and marijuana.

 CBD that's derived from marijuana has high levels of THC, making it psychoactive, but the CBD extracted from hemp doesn't have any THC.

-You get all the benefits from supporting their endocannabinoid system without the "high" that comes with THC.
+You get all the benefits without the "high" that comes with THC.

 The exogenous cannabinoids in CBD mimic the naturally occurring endocannabinoids, anandamide, and 2-ag, both essential to the functioning of the nervous systems.

 When you supplement endocannabinoid deficiencies, communication and balance are potentially restored to the entire body.

 The critical role this network of neurotransmitters and receptors play in the normal functioning of the central and peripheral system is well known.

 Since chiropractic care helps keep your nervous system functioning the way it should, it seems very aligned with the benefits of CBD.

 Your nervous system is responsible for regulating almost every vital system that's in your body.

 Some of the processes regulated by this system are: